lbrclbrc/my_coin/whitepaper_draft.md

   - Expected payoff from being a first-hop intermediary:
     - Only a very small commission;
     - But once exposed, they must either:
-      -undertake civil liability for the full stolen amount up to their cap; or
+      - undertake civil liability for the full stolen amount up to their cap; or
       - Admit to being a laundering intermediary and face money-laundering criminal charges;
   - The more levels they participate in, the more likely they are to:
     - Be traced by a real upstream victim with SK;